This Mac and Cheese Masterclass is the latest installment in my Cooking 101 Series!

 Shred your own cheese.
 Ever look at the ingredients list on the back of pre-shredded cheese?
 It's usually "cheese," (of course) followed by a whooooole bunch of other stuff.
 This is bad for two reasons: (1) preservative chemicals are gross and I don't like it when they're all over my food and (2) the chemicals they put on pre-shredded cheese often prevent it from melting smoothly.
 Use a sturdy box grater to shred a block of cheese or go full cheese-ster with the shredding disc of a food processor (more details in the equipment section below!).

 Taste as you go.
 The first time I added blue cheese to a mac and cheese sauce, I dumped in a verrrrrry generous handful of the stuff.
 And it tasted horrible.
-(Fortunately, I figured out the ratio and ended up with a pretty awesome Black and Blue Mac and Cheese, PHEW).
-If you’re experimenting with new cheese combinations, start small, especially if you’re using a cheese like smoked gouda or pepper jack that has a strong flavor to it.
+(Fortunately, I figured out the ratio and ended up with a pretty awesome blue cheese mac and cheese, PHEW).
+If you're experimenting with new cheese combinations, start small, especially if you're using a cheese like smoked gouda or pepper jack that has a strong flavor to it.
 Stir a little bit of cheese into the sauce, then taste it to see how the flavors are developing.
 You can always add more cheese!

 Balance strong flavors with mild ones.
-I love the strong flavors of smoked gouda, pepper jack, blue cheese, and gruyere, but it’s easy to go overboard and end up overpowering the distinct flavor you’re going for.
+I love the strong flavors of smoked gouda, pepper jack, blue cheese, and gruyere, but it's easy to go overboard and end up overpowering the distinct flavor you're going for.
 For the perfect flavor combination, choose a cheese you want to highlight and complement it with mild flavors that lend depth and creaminess to your sauce without obscuring the cheese on display.
 Cheeses like white cheddar, havarti, and fontina are great mild cheeses to use alongside those stronger flavors.
-Some of my favorite combinations include Gruyere + Fontina + White Cheddar, Smoked Gouda + Sharp Cheddar, Goat Cheese + Havarti, and Pepper Jack + White Cheddar.
+Some of my favorite combinations include Gruyere + Fontina + White Cheddar (à la our lobster mac and cheese), Smoked Gouda + Sharp Cheddar, Goat Cheese + Havarti, and Pepper Jack + White Cheddar.

 Don't be afraid to keep it simple.
 It's a lot of fun to mix up new cheese combinations, but sometimes a single-cheese sauce is just what the mac-doctor ordered.
 I tend to use a single cheese in my sauce when I'm adding layers of flavor in other ways - such as proteins, vegetables, or mix-ins like pesto and squash puree.
 Just like you don't want one cheese flavor to overwhelm another, you don't want too many cheeses to compete with the other components of your macaroni and cheese.
 In recipes like Havarti Spinach Mac and Cheese or Roasted Butternut Squash Mac and Cheese, for example, a single cheese addition means the other flavors can shine through.